West Point Welcome Center receives pollinator garden

-Kia Motors Manufacturing Greorgia employees volunteer for next phase of The Ray on Interstate 85
+Kia Motors Manufacturing Georgia employees volunteer for next phase of The Ray on Interstate 85

-A group effort of a number of prominent Georgia entities will not only benefit a popular state welcome center, but will also highlight a travel corridor poised to become the world’s most sustainable highway.
+A group effort of a number of prominent Georgia entities not only benefit a popular state welcome center, but also highlighted a travel corridor poised to become the world’s most sustainable highway.

-The Georgia Conservancy, Kia Motors Manufacturing Georgia (KMMG), the Georgia Department of Transportation (Georgia DOT), The Ray and the Chattahoochee Nature Center will all use shovels and work gloves on September 17 to install a 7,000-square foot pollinator garden at the Georgia Visitor Information Center (VIC) on Interstate 85 in West Point.
-The pollinator garden will be the first installed at any Georgia DOT facility.
+The Georgia Conservancy, Kia Motors Manufacturing Georgia (KMMG), the Georgia Department of Transportation (Georgia DOT), The Ray and the Chattahoochee Nature Center broke out the shovels and work gloves on September 17 to help install a 7,000-square foot pollinator garden at the Georgia Visitor Information Center (VIC) on Interstate 85 in West Point.
+The pollinator garden is the first installed at any Georgia DOT facility.

 “A central part of the Kia Way is self-responsibility and our team members are proud to lead by example through The Ray as we usher in the green highways of tomorrow,” said KMMG CAO Stuart C. Countess.
 “This project is a tremendous way for KMMG to give back to our community and set a new standard for regenerative, restorative and sustainable roads.”